liflab/beepbeep-3-book/markdown/use-cases/README.md

 The next step in the processing takes care of removing some of the noise in the signal.
 Typical appliances consume at least 100 W and generate a starting peak much higher than that.
 Therefore, to avoid false positives due to noise, any peak lower than 100 W should be flattened to zero.

 In order to do so, the output from the peak detector is replicated in two traces.
 The first one (top) is sent to a simple comparator, which compares the input value with the constant trace 100, and returns either true or false.
 This result is the first input of the dispatcher processor, represented in Figure 17 by traffic lights.
 The second input of the dispatcher is the output of the peak detector itself, while its third input, in this case, is the constant trace 0.
-The dispatcher’s task is simple: given a triplet of events (*e*<sub>1</sub>, *e*<sub>2</sub>, *e*<sub>3</sub>), (one from each of its inputs), output *e*<sub>2</sub> if *e*<sub>1</sub> is true, and output *e*<sub>3</sub> otherwise.
+The dispatcher's task is simple: given a triplet of events (*e*<sub>1</sub>, *e*<sub>2</sub>, *e*<sub>3</sub>), (one from each of its inputs), output *e*<sub>2</sub> if *e*<sub>1</sub> is true, and output *e*<sub>3</sub> otherwise.
 In the present case, this has indeed for effect of replacing all events of the peak detector lower than 100 W to 0.

 The resulting trace requires one further cleanup task.
 Again due to the nature of the electrical signal, two successive peak events may sometimes be reported for the same sudden increase.
 The last processor takes care of keeping only the first one.
 This yield processor behaves like the dispatcher, but with the additional guarantee that the second input will be selected at most once in every n successive events.
 In the present context, this has for effect of eliminating "ghost" peaks in the signal.